-This was followed by sizeable groups of Polish, Gujarati, Somali, Arabic, Portuguese, Turkish, Tamil, French, Bengali, Spanish, Pashto and Yoruba speaking pupils.
-The 2014 NPD records 250 different languages (including English) spoken by pupils at Key Stage 4.
-Of these, 123 languages were spoken by 20 or more pupils.
-There were 56 of the language groups with 20 or more speakers above the national average for Key Stage 4.
-The highest performing language groups were the Indian languages of Marathis (89.5%) and Telugu (88.9%) speaking pupils who were over 30 percentage points higher than the national figure.
-Also achieving well were Japanese (85.4%), Sinhala (80.3%), Croatian (78.6%), Malayalaam (78.5%), Danish (78.3%), Chinese (77.3%) and Vietnamese (77.2%) all being twenty percent or more higher than the national figure.
-The lowest achieving groups were Czech (10.4%), Romani (14.3%), Slovak (14.4%) and Romany/English Romanes (17.0%) speaking pupils.
+There were 43 of the language groups with 20 or more speakers above the national average for Key Stage 4.
+The highest performing language groups overall were the Indian languages of Marathi (89.5%) and Telugu (88.9%) speaking pupils who were over 30 percentage points higher than the national figure.
+Also achieving well were Japanese (85.4%), Sinhala (80.3%), Malayalaam (78.5%), Danish (78.3%) and Vietnamese (77.2%) speakers all being more than 20 percentage points higher than the national figure.

+The lowest achieving groups overall were Czech speakers with just 10.4% achieving five or more A-C including English and Maths.
+Also, very low achieving at GCSE, were Romani (14.3%), Slovak (14.4%) and Romany/English Romanes (22.2%) speaking pupils, who were more than 30 percentage points lower than the national average.

 Figure 5, shows the breadth of GCSE results by language in England.
 Using five or more GCSEs including English and maths as an indicator, outcomes vary from Japanese speakers achieving 85.4% to Czech speakers achieving 10.4% compared to the national average of 57%.
 Only pupil cohorts over 80 were used in this analysis.